-Through the curriculum, students develop communication skills, acquire interdisciplinary knowledge in the biomedical sciences, and develop critical thinking and problem solving skills applicable to scientific, public and clinical issues.
+Through the curriculum, students develop communication skills and develop critical thinking and problem solving skills applicable to scientific, public and clinical issues.
 Students also develop their ability to acquire and evaluate new knowledge and perspectives critically, and to communicate their ideas to others effectively.
-The core curriculum enables students to learn about ethnic, cultural, and social groups other than their own.
-Exposure to diversity in the academic setting enhances performance in a multicultural work setting.